akaes/Fitbit/food_activities/readme_en_food_activities.md

 ##REQUIREMENTS:
 * a fitbit- tracker with a registered account and continuous synchronisation
-* a continuous tracking of the intake of every food via app (mobile device) or the official fitbit-website
+* a continuous tracking of the consume of every food via app (mobile device) or the official fitbit-website
 * a continuous tracking of every activity which aren't automatically tracked via app (mobile device) or the official fitbit-website
 * a functional twitter-account